thin-edge/thin-edge.io/.github/ISSUE_TEMPLATE/doc_improvement.md

 A clear and concise description of what you want to happen.

 **Additional context**
-Add any other context or screenshots about the documenatation request here.
+Add any other context or screenshots about the documentation request here.